msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 - [The Eerie Silence: Renewing Our Search for Alien Intelligence](https://www.harpercollins.com/products/the-eerie-silence-paul-davies?variant=39936005341218), by Paul Davies: *"In this provocative book Davies refocuses the search, challenging existing ideas of what form an alien intelligence might take, how it might try to communicate with us, and how we should respond if it does."*

-### Book that can expand your horizons if you want to dive a bit in more technical details...
+### Books that can expand your horizons if you want to dive a bit into more technical details...

 - [Probability Theory: The Logic of Science](https://www.cambridge.org/core/books/probability-theory/9CA08E224FF30123304E6D8935CF1A99), by E. T. Jaynes: *"The standard rules of probability can be interpreted as uniquely valid principles in logic.
 In this book, E. T. Jaynes dispels the imaginary distinction between 'probability theory' and 'statistical inference', leaving a logical unity and simplicity, which provides greater technical power and flexibility in applications."*